New Professors Fall Trimester 2020

 September 9, 2020

-Welcome to five new professors who have joined the Empire College School of Law faculty for the Fall 2020 semester.
+Welcome to five new professors who have joined the Empire College School of Law faculty for the Fall 2020 trimester.
 Jared Babula will teach Energy Law; Hon.
 Katie Ferchland Boriolo, Professional Responsibility; Deborah S. Bull, Evidence; James Sansone, Remedies; and Philip Jeff Terry, Real Property.

 Jared Babula is an attorney with the California Energy Commission and has performed a variety of legal work in the areas of power plant licensing, CEQA, Public Records Act, and appliance efficiency.
 He received recognition from the California State Assembly for proposing energy legislation (AB 920) to modify net metering in California.
 Mr. Babula has an LL.M. in Environmental Law from Golden Gate University, Juris Doctor from Empire College School of Law, and a B.S. in Cell Biology from Sonoma State University.